With so many options to choose from, what are the best photo editing apps for iPhone this year?

 How Can I Make My iPhone Take Better Photos?

 Before you even get to using photo editing tools, there are several steps to take to ensure your iPhone takes better photos.

-- Update to the latest iOS – iOS 13 includes Photographic Styles, Macro mode, Scene Detection, Mirrored Selfies and more.
+- Update to the latest iOS – The default iPhone photo editor in iOS 13 includes Photographic Styles, Macro mode, Scene Detection, Mirrored Selfies and more.
 Depending on your iPhone model, you could take advantage of these new features to take a better photo.

 - Clean your iPhone camera lens – a smudged lens is the biggest cause of blurry iPhone photos.
 Wipe yours on your shirt before each shot to keep it clean.